-UNIT 2 CLASSIFICATION AND MODE OF ACTION OF ANTIMICROBIAL
+UNIT 2 CLASSIFICATION AND MODE OF ACTION OF ANTIMICROBIAL AGENTS

 - 1.0 Introduction

-- 2.0 Objectives
+- 2.0 Learning Objectives

 - 3.0 Main Content

-- 3.1 Classification of Antimicrobials (Majorly Antibacterial);
+- 3.1 Classification of antimicrobials (majorly antibacterial)

 - 3.2 Bacteriostatic

 - 3.3 Bacteriocidal

-- 3.4 Sites of Action
+- 3.4 Sites of action

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Tutor- Marked Assignment
+- 6.0 Tutor-marked Assignment

-- 7.0 References/ Further Reading
+- 7.0 References/further Reading

 A chemotherapeutic drug is a chemical compound that is used in the treatment of disease.
-The compound may come from natural sources or may have been synthesised by a chemist in the laboratory.
+The compound may come from natural sources or may have been synthesized by a chemist in the laboratory.
 An antibiotic is an antimicrobial agent that is derived from a microorganism while antimicrobial agent is a drug that acts primarily against infectious organisms.

-Sir Flemming discovered Penicillin in 1928.
-Antibiotics were originally natural, produced by other organisms, but most are now semi-synthetic - modified from the original compounds (eg beta-lactams), a few are completely synthetic (eg quinolones, oxazolidinones, sulfanamides) while drugs like the aminoglycosides are still produced from living organisms.
+Sir Fleming discovered Penicillin in 1928.
+Antibiotics were originally natural, produced by other organisms, but most are now semi-synthetic -modified from the original compounds (e.g. beta-lactams), a few are completely synthetic (e.g. quinolones, oxazolidinones, sulfanamides) while drugs like the aminoglycosides are still produced from living organisms.

-- explain the classification of antimicrobials - classify antibiotics according to site of action - explain mode of action of each group with specific examples.
+- explain the classification of antimicrobials - classify antibiotics according to the site of action - explain mode of action of each group with specific examples.

-3.1 Classification of Antimicrobials (Majorly Antibacterial)
+3.1 Classification of antimicrobials (majorly antibacterial)

 - i.
-Bacteriostatic or bacteriocidal
+Bacteriostatic or Bacteriocidal

 - ii.
-Site of action
+Site of Action

 - iii.
 Chemical structure

 - iv.
-Range of activity
+Range of Activity